 What is visual therapy not?

 Visual therapy is not to be confused with things like the Bates Method, which claims to give people perfect vision without corrective lenses.
+Find dimming led downlights at reasonable prices at LF Illumination company.
 It is also not like the self-help programs you see on infomercials that claim to completely change your life through something as simple as pencil push-ups or other hack job methods.

 Is vision therapy like orthoptics?